Security-Onion-Solutions/securityonion-docs/salt.rst

        enabled:
          - 1234

-If there is a SID, 4321, that is noisy, it can be commented out with the following:
+If SID 4321 is noisy, you can disable it as follows:

 ::